Collaborative Learning for Enhanced Unsupervised Domain Adaptation: Related Work

-To effectively adapt a network to the target domain, several strategies have been proposed, most can be categorized into adversarial learning~\cite{gong2019dlow,chen2021scale,long2018conditional} and self-training~\cite{liu2021cycle,zhang2021prototypical,zou2018unsupervised}.
-Inspired by the success of Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative}, adversarial learning methods aim to learn invariant representations that reduce the distance between source and target distributions at the image~\cite{hoffman2018cycada}, feature~\cite{tsai2018learning}, and output levels\cite{vu2019advent}.
+\paragraph{Unsupervised Domain Adaptation.} Numerous strategies have been proposed to effectively adapt a network to the target domain.
+These approaches can be categorized into adversarial learning~\cite{gong2019dlow,chen2021scale,long2018conditional} and self-training~\cite{liu2021cycle,zhang2021prototypical,zou2018unsupervised}.
+Inspired by the success of Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative}, adversarial learning methods aim to learn invariant representations that reduce the distance between source and target distributions at the image~\cite{hoffman2018cycada,kim2020learning}, feature~\cite{tsai2018learning,wang2022cluster,wang2020classes}, and output levels~\cite{vu2019advent,tsai2019domain}.
 Recently, self-training has emerged as a promising alternative for domain adaptation.
-Self-training leverages pseudo labels~\cite{lee2013pseudo} for unlabeled target data\cite{wang2021domain}.
+Self-training leverages pseudo labels~\cite{lee2013pseudo} for unlabeled target data~\cite{wang2021domain}.
+To mitigate the noise in pseudo labels caused by domain shift, approaches such as confidence thresholding~\cite{zhang2019curriculum,mei2020instance}, prototypes~\cite{zhang2019category,pan2019transferrable}, and data augmentation~\cite{tranheden2021dacs,french2017self} have been employed.
 To mitigate the noise in pseudo labels caused by domain shift, approaches such as confidence thresholding~\cite{zhang2019curriculum,mei2020instance}, prototypes~\cite{zhang2019category,pan2019transferrable}, and data augmentation~\cite{tranheden2021dacs,french2017self} have been employed.